Ukrainian Sorrel Soup (Green Borsch)

 2. Wild rice blend – hands down HT Trader’s organic wild rice mixture from Harris Teeter grocery store, works the best for me for this recipe.
 This blend contains American basmati white rice, brown rice, wild rice, and red rice.
 Delish!!!

 3. To make quick yet tasty broth I use Better Than Bullion organic chicken, beef, turkey, vegetable, or mushroom bullion.
 Just add a half tablespoon to the boiling water for the Sorrel Soup recipe.
-You can obtain Better Than Bullion in your local grocery or buy from Vitacost or Amazon.com.
+You can obtain Better Than Bullion in your local grocery or buy from Amazon.com.

 4. Egg cutter helps to dice boiled egg quickly in perfect and unified pieces.
 It takes just 3 passes.